Prince-Lee-PathAI/CI-DRL/README.md

-# C^4MIL: An End-to-End Causality-Enhanced Multiple Instance Adaptive Clustering Framework
+# C4MIL: An End-to-End Causality-Enhanced Multiple Instance Adaptive Clustering Framework

 ## :fire: News

-- [2025/07/15] Our manuscript was currently submitted to _IEEE International Conference on Bioinformatics and Biomedicine (BIBM)_.
+- [2025/07/15] Our manuscript was currently submitted to AAAI 2026.

 ## :rocket: Pipeline

-Here's an overview of our **Manifold-constrained Adaptive Clustering (MacNet)** method:
+Here's an overview of our **C4MIL** method:

 ![Figure 1](./images/C4MIL_main.png)